About SIF

 The Social Investment Fund is incorporated as an LBG and registered as a charity, managed by a Board of Directors.
 For more detailed information on the establishment of the Social Investment Fund see Billet D'ÉtatXX of 2017 Resolution 29 of The States of Guernsey Annual Budget for 2018 and more recently Billet D'État VII States Meeting 18 March 2020.

-SIF's 2021 accounts can be viewed here.
+SIF's 2021 accounts can be viewed here and our Update Report for 2020-2021 can be viewed here.

-SIF's Update Report for 2020-2021 can be viewed here.
+SIF's 2023 accounts can be viewed here and our Annual Report for 2023 can be viewed here.